manetu/policyengine/docs/docs/deployment/index.md

 ```

 :::tip Premium Feature: Kubernetes Operator
-The open source edition requires manual deployment and configuration of decision points.
+The Community Edition requires manual deployment and configuration of decision points.
 The **Premium Edition** includes a Kubernetes Operator that automatically configures policy decision points as sidecars.
 This approach offers significant advantages:

 - **Automatic scaling** — Decision points scale naturally with your application pods, eliminating the need to manually tune PDP capacity
 - **Lower latency** — Sidecar deployment places the decision point adjacent to the PEP, minimizing network hops